HIST 430 – Ancient Rome: Civilization and Legacy

 At the conclusion of this course, students should be able to:

-– Define the basic events of Roman History, from the foundation of Rome to the fall of the Empire
+- Define and master the basic events of Roman History, from the foundation of Rome to the fall of the Empire

-– Be familiar with the daily life, values, and social attitudes of the ancient Romans during the Republic and early centuries of the Empire
+- Become familiar with the daily life, values and social attitudes of the ancient Romans during the Republic and early centuries of the Empire

 - Trace the origins of many aspects of Western European culture and of modern Western society in general

-– Understand the political, religious, and intellectual heritage of Roman society and use it as a means of interpreting the human experience through history
+- Gain understanding of the political, religious and intellectual heritage of Roman society and use it as a means of interpreting the human experience through history

-– Translate historical knowledge from the narrow focus of the course to the much wider context of being active and acquainted citizens of today’s world.
+- Be able to translate historical knowledge from the narrow focus of the course to the much wider context of being active and acquainted citizens of today’s world.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.